-The circular economy offers a different business model one that values resources, energy and emissions at each stage of the process from cradle to cradle.
-In other words, it eliminates waste by designing products and using materials that allow disassembly, re-use, remanufacturing or refurbishment, with minimal energy.
-The biological parts are non-toxic so they can be safely composted.
+The circular economy offers a different business model, one that values resources and energy at each stage of the process from cradle to cradle.
+In other words, it eliminates waste by designing products for disassembly, re-use, remanufacturing or refurbishment, with minimal value and energy loss at each stage.

 Who will bring about a Zero Waste Economy?